mattstermiller/koffee/README.md

     - When suggestions from history are shown, pressing `Delete` will remove it from the list and history.

 #### File & Folder Manipulation
+- **Selecting**
+    - If there is no selection, actions apply to the item under the cursor
+    - Press `Space` to toggle whether the item under the cursor is selected
+    - Press `Shift + Space` to select or unselect the range of items between the previously toggled item and the cursor, inclusive
+    - Press `Ctrl + a` to select all items in the current location
 - **Create File or Folder**: Press `o` to create a file or `O` to create a folder.
 Type in the name of the new item and press `Enter`.
 - **Rename**: There are several ways to start renaming the currently selected file or folder.
     - Press `i` to start with the cursor at the beginning of the name